youzbotdevs/blog-automation/README.md

 ### Automatic Updates
 - The application checks for updates automatically
 - Notifications appear when updates are available
-- Updates can be installed with one click
+- Updates can be installed with one click in about tab

 ### Manual Updates
 - Download latest version from [Releases](https://github.com/youzbotdevs/blog-automation/releases)